NLDFall2016/nldfall2016/README.md

 The most intuitive structure would probably be for everyone to make their own repository within the Organization.
 That way, you can keep your own work separate from everyone else's, but you can easily find everyone else's repo if you need help.
+I was going to suggest that everyone name their repository after themselves, but then github's random repository name generator suggested that I name mine symmatrical-tribble, and all bets were off.

   Alternatively, you could make a separate repo for every assignment, or for specific goals, collaborations, etc. We have unlimited free public repositories, so go wild.